rtCamp/psat-demos/README.md

-# Privacy Sandbox Demos
+# PSAT Demos

-Privacy Sandbox Demos is a web application that showcases various demos and scenarios related to privacy sandbox.
+PSAT Demos is a web application that showcases various demos and scenarios related to privacy sandbox.

 ## Description

-Privacy Sandbox Demos is a web application built using Node.js and Express.
+PSAT Demos is a web application built using Node.js and Express.
 It demonstrates different privacy-related technologies and scenarios through various demos and use cases.

 The project is structured into two main sections: